magpylib/magpylib/docs/_pages/gallery/gallery_tutorial_field_computation.md

 fig.show()
 ```

-(gallery-tutorial-field-computation-direct-interface)=
+(gallery-tutorial-field-computation-functional-interface)=

 ## Direct Interface

 All above computations demonstrate the convenient object oriented interface of Magpylib.
-However, there are instances when it is better to work with the direct interface instead.
+However, there are instances when it is better to work with the functional interface instead.

 1. Reduce overhead of Python objects
 2. Complex computation instances

-In the following example we show how complex instances are computed using the direct interface.
+In the following example we show how complex instances are computed using the functional interface.

 ```{important}
 Use numpy operations for input array creation as shown in the example !